yangdinglou/Lightweight-Resugaring-using-PLT-Redex/README.md

 Run the Test.rkt

+##To write sugar
-To write sugar, modify Rule in Lang.rkt(Some examples in the function).
+1. Modify Rule in Lang.rkt(Some examples in the function).
+2. Add identifier to SurfHead? function.